 2851.30 modify as shown.

-A mesh STA in a mesh BSS shall use information that is not in the CF Parameter Set element, the Timestamp field, the Beacon Interval field, the Beacon Timing element, the MCCAOP Advertisement Overview element, or the MCCAOP Advertisement element in received Beacon frames only if the mesh STA maintains a mesh peering with the transmitter of the Beacon frame.
+A mesh STA in a mesh BSS shall use the Timestamp field, the Beacon Interval field, the Beacon Timing element, the MCCAOP Advertisement Overview element, or the MCCAOP Advertisement element in received Beacon frames only if the mesh STA maintains a mesh peering with the transmitter of the Beacon frame.

 "The attribute describes the number of DTIM intervals between the start of CFPs." -- this sentence is found in dot11CFPPeriod, which is marked as deprecated.
 No edit required.